 A word here or an anecdote there into the right ears can eventually cut another down like knives in the back, blindsiding the subject with wounding gossip.

 James' exhortation about the use of the tongue seems to stop with James 3:12.
 However, the rest of the chapter provides more wisdom on controlling our speech.

-In Matthew 12:31-32, Jesus warns the Pharisees about crossing a line that cannot be uncrossed, an act of blasphemy that is commonly called "the unpardonable sin.'
+In Matthew 12:31-32, Jesus warns the Pharisees about crossing a line that cannot be uncrossed, an act commonly called 'the unpardonable sin.'

 Ryan McClure, referring to the aggressive, offensive, and sometimes violent interaction between internet users called flaming, asks if we are flamers, or if are we pursuing righteousness in our speech and communication.
-It is important how we interact with our brethren and others.
-We can look to our Savior, Jesus Christ, who chose His words carefully.
-We do not want to spark flames with our opinions.
-When we speak, we should speak truth only, in kindness and gentleness.
+It is important how we interact with. . .

 Our society is becoming increasingly violent.
-John Ritenbaugh shows how the sixth commandment covers crime, capital punishment, murder, hatred, revenge and war.
+The sixth of the Ten Commandments covers crime, capital punishment, murder, hatred, revenge and war.

 The biblical city of Smyrna may be one that many know the least about.
 The city's name reveals the themes that the Head of the church wants us to understand.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.